-PaaS helps in the application’s rapid development as developers focus only on code and leaving infrastructure headaches to the provider.
+PaaS helps in the application’s rapid development as developers focus only on code and leave infrastructure headaches to the provider.
 There are multiple PaaS platforms out there that you can leverage if you are looking to build your application quickly.

-The following are the managed platforms, and to build something in-house, you can explore these software to build your mini PaaS.
+The following are the managed platforms, and to build something in-house, you can explore this software to build your mini PaaS.

 Google App Engine

 Google Cloud offers a fully managed serverless platform called App engine, which builds highly scalable applications.
 You don’t need to look after any server or infrastructure management while using the App Engine to develop your application.

 It provides two environment options – standard and flexible.

 The standard environment runs your application instances in a sandbox and is preferred when you see a spike in the application traffic and need rapid scaling.

 The flexible environment runs your application instances inside Docker containers and is preferred when there is a lot of fluctuation in the application traffic.
 You can also use both environments together in parallel.

 In case you need to scale your application, you can do it with a few clicks and push a button within a minute.

 Cost friendly, pay only for what you use.